-1. Ten years ago, a university prof symbol among B. status C. position D. place petter if collectors coulort of ar B. legitimate 3.
-We seek a socie the individual. - a respect for the dignity and worth of A. end B. hand C. core D. best 4.
-A variety of pro development. blems have greatly the country 's normal educational A. impeded B. imparted C. implored D. implemented 5.
-A good education on is an asset you can for the rest of your life.
+the word or express down your answer or ace that best completes the • nthroom was a symbol among university professors ······································ symmetrumong A. post B. status C. position D. place 2.
+It would be far be etter if collectors could d be persuaded to spen d their time and money in support of archaeologic al research.
+A. legible B. legitimate C. legislative D. illicit 3.
+We seek a society y that has at its a respect for the dignity and worth of the individual.
+A. end B. hand C. core D. best 4.
+A variety of prob lems have greatly the country's r normal educational development.
+A. impeded B. imparted C. implored D. implemented 5.
+A good education n is an asset you can for the rest of your life.
 A. spell out B. call upon C. fall over D. resort to 6.
-Oil can change a a society more than anyone co ould ever have imagined.
-A. grossly B. severely C. rapidly D. drastically is to make the ant person to live with.
-A elitism B. eloquence C. eminence D. etiquette

-8. The New Testamen t was not only written in the Greek language e, but ideas derived from Greek philos ophy were in many parts of it.
+Oil can change a society more than anyone could d ever have imagined.
+A. grossly B. severely C. rapidly D. drastically 7.
+Beneath its myria d rules, the fundamen tal purpose of is to make the world a pleasanter plac e to live in, and you a more pleasant person to live with.
+A. elitism B. eloquence C. eminence D. etiquette 8.
+The New Testam ent was not only writt en in the Greek langua ge, but ideas derived from Greek philosoph y were in many parts of it.
 A. altered B. criticized C. incorporated D. translated 9.
-Nobody will ever k now the agony I go waiting for him to come home.
-A. over B. with C. down D. through economy is becoming nore al A. discriminating B. distributing C. disagreeing D. disclosing 11.
-Cheated by two bothem. bys whom he had trust on, Joseph promised to A. find fault with B. make the most of C. look down upor n D. get even with 12.
-The Minister's answer let to an outcry from the Op pposition.
-A. impressive B. evasive C. intensive D. exhaustive ne betweenation to another will nation disappears B. pessimism D. antagonism · · eir own thing, to the po A. count B. insist C. fall D. dwell 15.
-When the fire brokinto the elevator. ke out in the building, the people lost their and ran A. hearts B. tempers C. heads D. senses - ed of the information a • d were quite simply A. at the mercy of B. in lieu of C. by courtesy of D. for the price of 17.
-In fact the purchas 70 per cent of the sing power of a single invalue of the = ong Kong was only A. equivalent C. consistent D. identical
+Nobody will ever know the agony I go waiting f or him to come home.
+A. over B. with C. down D. through 10.
+While a country 's economy is become ing the most promising g in the world, its people should be more about their quality of life.
+A. discriminating B. distributing C. disagreeing D. disclosing